 – shredded coconut

-In addition, you can experiment with using chopped dates instead of maple syrup or honey, since dates have some stickiness to them.
+Additionally, you can experiment with using chopped dates instead of maple syrup or honey, since dates have some stickiness to them.

-No Bake Quinoa Protein Bars (with variations)
+No Bake Quinoa Protein Bars and Variations

 - measuring cups and spoons